-REDtone's vision is to continue to serve and make a positive impact to the community by delivering reliable digital infrastructure and services.
+REDtone's vision is to continue to serve and make a positive impact to the community and organisations by delivering reliable and cost effective telecommunications infrastructure and digital solutions.
 "Flexibility", "Value" and "Dependability" are key objectives set out by REDtone to its customers, underscoring a firm commitment to delivering reliable services with professionalism.